Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 :::

-## Upgrade to the latest dbt version
+## Upgrade to the latest dbt Core version

-Before upgrading to <Constant name="fusion" />, you need to move your environments to the `Latest` [release track](/docs/dbt-versions/cloud-release-tracks).
-The `Latest` track includes all the features and tooling to help you prepare for <Constant name="fusion" />, and ensures the smoothest upgrade experience by validating that your project doesn't rely on deprecated behaviors.
+Before upgrading to <Constant name="fusion" />, you need to move your environments to the `Latest` [<Constant name="core" /> release track](/docs/dbt-versions/cloud-release-tracks).
+The `Latest` track includes all the features and tooling to help you prepare for <Constant name="fusion" />.
+It ensures the smoothest upgrade experience by validating that your project doesn't rely on deprecated behaviors.

 :::tip Test before you deploy